DESCRIPTION OF PROGRAM

 - Government funding opportunities (city, state and federal)

-- Prepare materials for Development team to support meetings with donors
+- Prepare materials for the Development team to support meetings with donors

 - Actively participate in development team meetings